mohd-nazim/Chat_bot/README.md

 # Chat_bot
-this is my first chat bot
+this is my first project